Cabo Verde

 The official language is Portuguese, taught in schools and spoken in public administration, press and publications.

-The national language, which prevails in the streets, is Cape Verdean Creole, of Portuguese lexical base, born in Sanzalas, shortly after the settlement of the islands, to facilitate communication between slaves.
+The national language, which prevails in the streets, is Cabo Verdean Creole, of Portuguese lexical base, born in Sanzalas, shortly after the settlement of the islands, to facilitate communication between slaves.

 A Creole language is born in communities so culturally distinct that none of the natural languages spoken by each speaker serves everyone's understanding.

-Even today the strength of Creole is so great that it is the second language for thousands of Cape Verdean descendants around the world.
+Even today the strength of Creole is so great that it is the second language for thousands of Cabo Verdean descendants around the world.

-A large number of Cape Verdeans are spread around the world.
+A large number of Cabo Verdeans are spread around the world.

-It is in the diaspora - the 11th island - where more Cape Verdeans live, more than in the archipelago.
+It is in the diaspora - the 11th island - where more Cabo Verdeans live, more than in the archipelago.

 The strength of emigration is old, as it started as an escape from the slave trade.

-The mixed heritage of the Cape Verdean people
+The mixed heritage of the Cabo Verdean people

-Music is the biggest and richest expression of Cape Verdean culture
+Music is the biggest and richest expression of Cabo Verdean culture

 At the end of the 19th century, a strong artistic movement began to grow among notable writers and poets.

-Between 1936 and 1960, the cultural magazine Claridade was the center of an artistic movement that marked the break with Portuguese literary traditions and established a Cape Verdean identity.
+Between 1936 and 1960, the cultural magazine Claridade was the center of an artistic movement that marked the break with Portuguese literary traditions and established a Cabo Verdean identity.

 Baltasar Lopes da Silva and Eugénio Tavares, national poets, are important figures in this transformative period.

-The writers who followed them shaped Cape Verdean culture even more by including Creole in their creations.
+The writers who followed them shaped Cabo Verdean culture even more by including Creole in their creations.

-Right after the Creole language, music is the greatest and richest expression of Cape Verdean culture.
+Right after the Creole language, music is the greatest and richest expression of Cabo Verdean culture.

 It was the only way for the people to express themselves, legally, during colonialism.